Tools4everBV/HelloID-Conn-Prov-Source-AFAS-Profit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Update the scripts with your own values:

+    token: Replace '<provide XML token here>' with your own APP connector token.
+    baseUri: Replace '<Provide Environment Id here>' by the environment code of your Profit environment.

 _For more information about our HelloID PowerShell connectors, please refer to our general [Documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-How-to-configure-a-custom-PowerShell-target-connector) page_